BONSAMURAIS/yasgui-query-interface/README.md

   }
 ```

-The `query` variable is what is displayed in in the yasgui query interface.
+The `query` variable is displayed in the yasgui query interface.
 The two variables `exiobase_graphs` and `ystafdb_graphs` can be used to easily import all
 named graphs from the respective datasets.

+## Contributing
+Please do not edit the scripts directly.
+All contributions should be via pull request.